标签:des style http java os strong

 main[1] step main[1]Breakpoint hit: javaworld.TestMe.(TestMe:20) main[1] locals Method arguments:Local variables:this=String value:nullint value:0 main[1] list 1617String toString = testMe.toString();18}1920=>publicTestMe()21{22}2324publicint getInt_value() main[1] step main[1]Breakpoint hit: java.lang.Object.(Object:27) main[1] list Unable to find Object.java main[1] step main[1]Breakpoint hit: javaworld.TestMe.(TestMe:22) main[1] list 18}1920publicTestMe()21{22=>}2324publicint getInt_value()25{26return int_value; main[1] step main[1]Breakpoint hit: javaworld.TestMe.main (TestMe:10) main[1] list 6privateString string_value;78publicstaticvoid main(String[] args)9{10=>TestMe testMe =newTestMe();11 testMe.setInt_value(1);12 testMe.setString_value("test");1314int integer = testMe.getInt_value(); main[1] step main[1]Breakpoint hit: javaworld.TestMe.main (TestMe:11) main[1] list 78publicstaticvoid main(String[] args)9{10TestMe testMe =newTestMe();11=> testMe.setInt_value(1);12 testMe.setString_value("test");1314int integer = testMe.getInt_value();15Stringstring= testMe.getString_value(); main[1] locals Method arguments:Local variables: args = testMe =String value:nullint value:0

-After each step
+After each step, I called

-command to see where I was in the code.
+the list command to see where I was in the code.
 The

 return value from the command listed the line number, but somehow that didn‘t